 With the impending arrival of my G80 M3, it’s time for the 335i to find a new home.
 With its M Power Kit and various M add-ons, the car is special enough to place on Cars & Bids.
-I’m used to this stuff, so it’s easy when I’m my own client, but if you’re thinking of putting your car up for bid, here are some tips, along with a review of the site.
+If you’re thinking of putting your car up for bid, here are some tips, along with a review of the site.

 All auction sites make money by selling cars.
 The more they sell, the better it looks.
 To ensure they sell yours, they will ask you to set a reserve, or the lowest price you’re willing to accept for your car.
 When I sold my E92 M3, the reserve that Bring a Trailer wanted to set was laughably low considering the condition the car was in.
 They tried to bargain with me regarding the price, but I still felt it was too low.
 It sold on the forums in a week, and that was that.